Commission a Watercolour Painting

 I am very busy with commissions, so if you’re looking for a special commission and time is short, I would advise getting my gift vouchers.
 They’re available in different amounts and can be used towards a commission painting or to buy any of my lovely art in my shop.
 If in doubt, you can always get in touch and I’ll see what I can do.

 All my watercolour paintings are professionally photographed.
-Therefore you can order fine art Giclée prints of your commission at any time.
+Therefore you can order fine art Giclée prints of your commission.
 They can be a great idea for a commemorative event commission, or as a lovely gift for family and friends.
 These are archival Giclée prints and so have a long life.
+If you would like to know more, please contact me.

 I can send your commission direct to whoever your special painting is for, including any special note you wish to send.
-Get in touch and let me know what you’re thinking and we can have a chat by phone or email.
+Let me know what you would like, please feel free to get in touch and we can have a chat by phone or email.
+Please see my shipping charges for more information.
 All my watercolour paintings can be shipped worldwide.

 ****Please note all artworks undertaken including commissions are the copyright property of Helen Parry ****